drivendataorg/nasa-airport-config-runtime/README.md

 :wrench: **Test your submission**: Test your submission using a locally running version of the competition runtime to discover errors before submitting to the competition site.
 You can also find an [scoring script](https://github.com/drivendataorg/nasa-airport-config-runtime/blob/main/runtime/scripts/score.py) implementing the competition metric.

-:package: **Request new packages in the official runtime**: Since your submission will be able to access the internet, all packages must be pre-installed.
+:package: **Request new packages in the official runtime**: Since your submission will not be able to access the internet, all packages must be pre-installed.
 If you want to use a package that is not in the runtime environment, make a pull request to this repository.
 Make sure to test out adding the new package to both official environments, [CPU](https://github.com/drivendataorg/nasa-airport-config-runtime/blob/main/runtime/environment-cpu.yml) and [GPU](https://github.com/drivendataorg/nasa-airport-config-runtime/blob/main/runtime/environment-gpu.yml).

 ----